Where will the new Library be built?

 The Board has also looked into buying and renovating existing properties, including the former location of the Champlain Islands Health Center and the home for sale at 493 Route 2.
 When 493 Route 2 went on the market in the fall of 2016, the Library Board toured it to see what changes would be needed, and had an assessment done to determine the legal and financial requirements of converting the space to a library and community center.
 Pros and cons were carefully evaluated, and also weighed against the pros and cons of the 260 Route 2 location.

-After speaking with real estate specialists and developers, architects and contractors, it’s become apparent that the new location at 260 Route 2 is the best fit to meet logistical and financial requirements while addressing the community’s needs.
+After touring other available properties and speaking with real estate specialists and developers, architects and contractors, it’s become apparent that the new location at 260 Route 2 is the best fit to meet logistical and financial requirements while addressing the community’s needs.
 The Board has worked hard to gain an understanding of what patrons and the community at large would like to see happen with the Library, and we’re making every effort to find the solution that works best for the people and the Town of South Hero.